geobtaa/gin/docs/about/btaa-gin.md

----
-hide:

----

-## Who we are

-We are a collaboration of librarians and geospatial specialists from across the Big Ten Academic Alliance.
+#  BTAA-GIN Guiding Principles

 ## Our Mission

 * To support the geospatial research community by making resources easier to find and to foster connections among geospatial library professionals through our collaboration.
     * Our program aims to support the geospatial research community by building and maintaining a collective open-source spatial data infrastructure featuring metadata optimized for spatial discovery platforms.
     * We foster connections among geospatial library professionals, the Big Ten Academic Alliance, and the BIG Collection by sharing expertise and utilizing collective resources while cultivating a culture of deep collaboration and interdependence.

 ## Our Values